Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Discrete-Time Approximate McKean-Vlasov Model and Near Optimality

 This implies that

-\textbf{Step-3:} Let $U^{h,*} \in \cM(\infty)$ is the continuous-time interpolated policy of an optimal policy for the discrete-time control problem (which is constructed using piece-wise constant near optimal policy).
+\textbf{Step-2:} Let $U^{h,*} \in \cM(\infty)$ be the continuous-time interpolated policy of an optimal policy for the discrete-time control problem (existence follows from a similar argument as in\cite{sanjarisaldiy2024optimality} \cite{bauerle2023mean}).
 Then arguing as in the proof of Theorem~\ref{Tconvevaluefunc}, and using (\ref{EConvergenceConti1A}) and (\ref{EConvergenceContiA}) for all $x\in \Rd$ and $\epsilon > 0$ it follows that where $X_t^h$ is the solution of the (\ref{E1.1}) under policy $U^{h,*}$ and $X^h(t)$ is the continuous-time interpolated process of the corresponding discrete-time approximating Mckean-Vlasov processes (obtained by Euler-Maruyama scheme (\ref{Eeuler_maruyama})).

 This implies

 Again, for any $\epsilon > 0$ since $m^{*\epsilon}\in \cM(\infty)$ is a piece-wise constant $\frac{\epsilon}{2}$-optimal control of the continuous time problem, following the steps as in the proof of Theorem~\ref{Tconvevaluefunc}, we deduce that